 visual inspection for detecting impact damage,

-state-of-the-art techniques for inspecting mechanical damage or flaw induced on the composite.
+state-of-the-art NDT techniques for inspecting mechanical damage or flaw induced on the composite.

+This support the damage control measures addressed in clause 4.2.3.1.i.
+Visual inspection is generally repeated until the hardware is no longer accessible for mechanical damage.

 ECSS-E-ST-32-02_0260413

-Visual inspection shall be performed by inspectors, who have been trained to detect visible damage on composite or composite over-wrapped pressurized hardware involving the use of actual damaged hardware.
+Visual inspection shall be performed by inspectors, qualified and certified in accordance with ECSS-Q-ST-70-15, who have been trained to detect visible damage on composite or composite over-wrapped pressurized hardware involving the use of actual damaged representative hardware.

+ECSS-Q-ST-70-15 clause 5, addresses NDT personnel qualification and certification.
+Safety authorities sometimes request specific training, for example similar to JSC-CN-24028.
+Additional guidance can be found in AIAA S-081, latest issue.

 ECSS-E-ST-32-02_0260414

-The procedures are based on using multiple methods to perform survey inspections or diagnostic inspections as follows:
+The NDT procedures are based on using multiple NDT methods to perform survey inspections or diagnostic inspections as follows:

-survey inspections shall be conducted when the location of the potential damage or flaw zone is unknown;
+survey NDT inspections shall be conducted when the location of the potential damage or flaw zone is unknown;

-diagnostic inspections shall be performed within a localized suspect zone to characterize the type and extent of the damage or flaw.
+diagnostic NDT inspections shall be performed within a localized suspect zone to characterize the type and extent of the damage or flaw.

 ECSS-E-ST-32-02_0260415

-All techniques, whether used as a single inspection technique or as a combination of methods, shall have the capability to detect impact or flaw that can cause the composite over-wrapped or composite pressurized hardware to fail.
+All NDT techniques, whether used as a single inspection technique or as a combination of methods, shall have the capability to detect impact or flaw that can cause the composite over-wrapped or composite pressurized hardware to fail to meet its requirements.

 ECSS-E-ST-32-02_0260416

-For ‘for composite and bonded parts’, requirements shall be in conformance with ECSS-E-ST-32-01.
+For ‘NDT for composite and bonded parts’, requirements shall be in conformance with ECSS-E-ST-32-01 and ECSS-Q-ST-70-15.

+ECSS-E-ST-32-01 provides general fracture control requirements.
+ECSS-Q-ST-70-15 clause 9.3, provides the detailed inspection requirements for composite and bonded PFCI.

 Bibliography